Tree @rel_1_0_2014_0818 (Download .tar.gz)

 that, since there was already a (completely traditional) way to embed

-expressions in commands (namely the :=
+expressions in commands (namely the := assignment operator,) there

 ought to be a complementary way to embed commands in expressions.

-blocks are evaluated in a completely new store; no other
+valueof blocks are evaluated in a completely new store; no other

 stores or let bindings are visible within the block.
 There is no need to

-declare the name with a var
+declare the name with a var inside the block; the valueof counts as

-, declaring the name in the new store.
+a var, declaring the name in the new store.

-... repeat
+loop ... repeat

-construct is modelled after Scheme's "named let
+The loop construct is modelled after Scheme's "named let" form.
+When

-executed, the innermost enclosing loop
+repeat executed, the innermost enclosing loop expression is

 re-evaluated in the current environment.
-Since loop
+Since loop expressions do not

-", the values of bindings are instead
+take arguments like a "named let", the values of bindings are instead

-altered on subsequent iterations by enclosing the repeat
+altered on subsequent iterations by enclosing the repeat in a let

 expression, which gives new bindings to the names.

-is a runtime error that aborts the
+A repeat with an unmatched loop is a runtime error that aborts the

 program.
-Also, the influence of a loop
+Also, the influence of a loop does not extend down through a

-expression.
-That is, the following repeat
+valueof expression.
+That is, the following repeat is not matched:

-loop valueof x in x := repeat
+loop valueof x in x := repeat.

-name in
+input name in expr

-, except that the program waits for a character from the
+Works like let, except that the program waits for a character from the

 standard input channel, and associates the ASCII value of this character